The essence of public health is to prevent disease, promote health and prolong life.

 Our graduates have undertaken exemplary work worldwide including dealing with disease outbreaks, such as Ebola, developing community health clinics in remote areas, working in hospitals, leading government and non-government agencies, working as public health consultants and working in leading humanitarian organisations.
 Some graduates also choose to go onto further PhD study and of course our intercalating students continue with their medical degrees.
 The MPH is run in collaboration with the Hull York Medical School (HYMS).

-You will need the equivalent of a 2:1 honours degree or above from a university recognised by the University of York.
+You will need the equivalent of a 2:1 honours degree or above, or have a medical degree, or an equivalent qualification from a university recognised by the University of York.
 Applications are also welcomed from candidates with a good 2:2 degree (or equivalent) and sufficient relevant work experience.
 Ideally the work experience would be in the health, humanitarian, or human/social development sector.

 You may be eligible for one of our pre-sessional English language courses.
 These courses will provide you with the level of English needed to meet the conditions of your offer.